Witiko/doctoral-thesis/main.md

-We showed that the soft vector space model and the word mover's distance were more accurate with our decontextualized embeddings than with the global embeddings of a fastText model on most tasks: five out of eight for the soft vector space model and six out of eight for the word mover's distance, see Table \vref{tab:decontextualized-token-embeddings}.
+We showed that the soft vector space model and the word mover's distance were more accurate with our decontextualized embeddings than with the global embeddings of a fastText model on most tasks: five out of eight for the soft vector space model and six out of eight for the word mover's distance.
+See Table \vref{tab:decontextualized-token-embeddings}.

 #### Future Work